-What is Alcoholism?
+What Is Alcoholism?

 Alcoholism, alcohol abuse, and alcohol withdrawal are all mutually exclusive terms with significant differences in both meaning and implication.

+Of course, any of these symptoms may (and often do) warrant the seeking of professional medical attention.
 Over a longer-term scale, chronic diseases such as cirrhosis, alcoholic hepatitis, and liver disease may develop in severe abusers, in addition to the onset of various forms of cancer and kidney disease.

 CBD Oil for Alcoholism: How Cannabis Alleviates the Emotional and Biological Effects of Withdrawal

 To understand how cannabidiol (CBD) works to alleviate the effects of addiction and subsequent withdrawal, we need to first understand how alcohol itself functions to develop neurological reliance.